The Domes at The Oval XP new experience will "Blow Your Mind" - NewsBreak

 The Domes at The Oval XP new experience will "Blow Your Mind"

-If you've driven or walked by The Oval XP and wondered what's inside those two massive, white domes, we got a sneak peek!
+PHILADELPHIA (WPVI) -- If you've driven or walked by The Oval XP and wondered what's inside those two massive white domes, we got a sneak peek.

-"My personal favorite is the beginning when you walk in and you are just starting to understand the scope of it," says Will Horrocks, from Our People Entertainment.
+"My personal favorite is the beginning when you walk in and you are just starting to understand the scope of it," says Will Horrocks of Our People Entertainment.
 "It's one thing to see it from the outside, but it's another thing to see the incredible imagery wrapping around inside.
-It can be a next level, out-of-this world experience.
+It can be a next-level, out-of-this-world experience.
 A lot of folks walk out of there saying, 'I cannot believe the visuals, the capabilities and the possibilities that can be done there.
-It's awe inspiring!"
+It's awe inspiring.'"

 The domes officially debuted Wednesday.